hyperspy/hyperspy/doc/dev_guide.rst

 The plotting tests need matplotlib > 2.0.0, since the matplotlib `style change
 <http://matplotlib.org/style_changes.html>`_ between matplotlib 1.x and 2.x is
 enough to make the test failed.
-Currently, the test are not run in travis on mac os x, because travis does not support emulating display on mac os x.
+Freetype==2.6 is also required to pass the plotting tests.

 In travis and appveyor, the matplotlib backend is set to ``agg`` by setting the ``MPLBACKEND`` environment variable to ``agg``.
 At the first import of ``matplotlib.pyplot``, matplotlib will look at the ``MPLBACKEND`` environment variable and set accordingly the backend.